ShreyasKadamDev/Task-4-FSWD-CodTech/README.md

 # Id:CT6WHFL
 # Domain: Full stack web development

 # Description: This Chrome extension helps users monitor their time spent on different websites and provides insightful productivity analytics.
 It tracks browsing activity in real time, categorizes websites as productive or unproductive.
-The extension features a popup UI, a dashboard with visual analytics (using Chart.js), and a backend for data storage.
-Users can gain insights into their browsing habits and optimize their workflow for better productivity.
+The extension features a popup UI, a dashboard with visual analytics (using Chart.js), and a backend for data storage.The website categorization feature is currently being improved to enhance accuracy and allow better customization for users.

 #Output:![Image](https://github.com/user-attachments/assets/0d88332a-408a-467c-a78f-aafb483932e7)